wp-plugins/woocommerce-bulk-discount/trunk/readme.txt

 Here is the list of the main features:

 *   Possibility of setting percentage bulk discount or flat (fixed) bulk discount in currency units.
-*   Bulk discounts for product variations is supported to treat them separately or as one product when discounting. **Updated in 2.1**
+*   Bulk discounts for product variations is supported to treat them separately or by shared quantity when discounting.
 *   Discount is better visible and is available on several locations (see below).
 *   Discount is visible on the Checkout page
 *   Discount is visible on the Order Details page